Flashbots Transparency Report — August & September 2022

 Overview

 :person_raising_hand: Hi everyone!
-Fred here – newly appointed Community manager at the Flashbots collective and long-term Ethereum enthusiast.
-I’m very excited to help steward our community as we enter this new era for both Ethereum and Flashbots.
-As part of my role, I will work to reduce the information overload by publishing monthly reports that cover recent developments, research, discussions and events related to Flashbots.
+Fred here – new to the Flashbots collective but a long-term Ethereum enthusiast.
+I’m excited to join and help steward our community as we enter this new era for both Ethereum and Flashbots.
+I will work to reduce the information overload by publishing monthly reports that cover recent developments, research, discussions and events related to Flashbots.

 I’m looking forward to having the Flashbots Transparency reports once again serve as both a snapshot on our journey and as a conversation starter for our community.
 The focus of this edition will be the Merge, the implications it has on MEV and the adoption of MEV-Boost.